cigdemtoprak/bookmark-app/README.md

 # bookmark-app
-Simple app storing bookmarks to localstorage
+Simple app storing bookmarks to localstorage using only vanilla JS from TraversyMedia tutorial.